alekseiblinov/SimpleSmtpMailSender/readme_en.txt

 ﻿---------------------------------------------------------------------------
 	The purpose of the project.

-This is a utility for sending an email message over the SMTP protocol.
-She is useful for DevOps engineers in their work to test email in various environments.
+This is a utility for sending an email messages over the SMTP protocol.
+It is useful for DevOps engineers in their work to test email in various environments.
 You can enter and change the following parameters:
 	○ Username